 3) Tell me about your publishing journey step by step – what happened once the book was finished?

-Once I’d finished writing my book and it had been proofread and edited by Sian-Elin, I found a graphic designer who designed the cover and the interior illustrations and decided on the paper quality and colour scheme I wanted to use.
-I then registered my book with Nielsen’s and received my ISBN numbers.
+Once I’d finished writing my book, I had it edited and proofread by Sian-Elin.
+Then I found a graphic designer who designed the cover and the interior illustrations.
+I also decided on the paper quality and colour scheme I wanted to use.
+After that, I registered my book with Nielsen’s and received my ISBN numbers.

 4) Who or what has helped you the most in becoming a published author?